 - Apply for an already-established internship at Evergreen or with a company, nonprofit, or government agency.
 Please see the MES Weekly blog for some ideas.
 Local internships will also be emailed out to current students as we hear about them.

 - Some fellowships have an internship component associated with them.
-See the MES List of Outside Fellowships for some possibilities.
+See the list of Non MES Fellowships for some possibilities.

 - Check with the Community Based Learning and Action Center (Sem II E2125) and/or go to the Community Opportunities Database (CODa) to help you find an internship organization.

 - Create your own internship by working with an organization in which you are interested.
 Be sure to point the organization toward Evergreen's Internship Information for Organizations page if you go this route.
 Check out our Local Organizations List for ideas or this helpful list from South Sound Green Pages.

 - Finally, consider volunteering.
 United Way has a great resource for local volunteer opportunities.